ymutua/personal_site/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am a PhD Candidate at the School of Geosciences, University of Edinburgh, United Kingdom. :gb:
+I am a PhD Candidate in the lab of [Dr. Gary Watmough](https://www.research.ed.ac.uk/en/persons/gary-watmough) at the School of Geosciences, University of Edinburgh, United Kingdom. :gb:

 My research is aimed at quantifying livestock diets for improved estimation of greenhouse gas emissions from livestock systems in Kenya.
 Prior to beginning my PhD, I worked as a geospatial analyst at [Alliance of Bioversity International and CIAT](https://alliancebioversityciat.org), a research and development organisation affiliated with the CGIAR.
 I hold a master’s degree in Climate Change Adaptation from University of Nairobi and a Bachelor’s degree in Geography from Moi University, Kenya.